K-cermak/k-cermak/README.md

 # 👋 Hi, I'm @K-cermak

-## I am:
+## My Involvement
-- 🎓 Student at FI MUNI (Brno, CZ)
+- 🎓 Student of the Bachelor's program Programming and development at the Faculty of Informatics, Masaryk University in Brno.
-- 🏫 Seminar Tutor at FI MUNI (Brno, CZ)
+- 🏫 Seminar Tutor at the Faculty of Informatics, Masaryk University.
-- 👨‍💻 Software Developer at ICS MUNI (Brno, CZ)
+- 👨‍💻 Software Developer at the Institute of Computer Science, Masaryk University.
-- 💻 IT Administrator at TOM service (Moravany, CZ)
+- 💻 IT Administrator at TOM service.

 ## You can find me at:
   - https://www.linkedin.com/in/k-cermak/